o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/editor/working.md

 ---
+linkTitle: Working with UI components
 description: Learn how to add and delete components, reference UI elements as component properties, and manage components in Open 3D Engine's UI Editor .
 title: Working with UI Components
+weight: 400
 ---

 You can use the **UI Editor** to add and delete components, create references to UI elements for component properties, and manage components.